Fazlerabbi-Fahad/recycle_bin_client/README.md

 -> A wonderful and responsive UI.<br>
 -> Used great animations.<br>
 -> Used dynamic and static data<br>
--> Back-end is created by Node JS, Express JS
+-> Back-end is created by Node JS, Express JS<br>
--> Database is created by MongoDB
+-> Database is created by MongoDB<br>
--> Used firebase to deploy
+-> Used firebase to deploy<br>
--> Allowing customers and sellers to create an account,browse products, buy products & write reviews -> Admins can delete any sellers and buyers, sellers have the ability to add products, remove existing products,buyers can buy products.
+-> Allowing customers and sellers to create an account,browse products, buy products & write reviews<br>
+-> Admins can delete any sellers and buyers, sellers have the ability to add products, remove existing products,buyers can buy products.<br>